Special Educational Needs and Inclusion Fund

 Funding bands

 • Band A: Up to £750 per child, per funding block.
-This is for 3 or more children attending the same group or session where the children require the same level of support and intervention.
-This could be a speech and language session or a specific learning session, etc
+This is for 3 or more children with a maximum of 6 per application attending the same group or session where the children require the same level of support and intervention (this could be a speech and language session or a specific learning session, etc)

-• Band B: Up to £1,500 per child, per funding block.
-This is for individual children with low-level special educational needs who require a short-term intervention to support their progress along the Early Years Foundation Stage (EYFS)
+• Band B: Up to £1,500 per child, per funding year.
+This is for individual children regardless of their needs who require a short-term intervention to support their progress along the Early Years Foundation Stage (EYFS)

 Specialist equipment